lilyzhouZYJ/help_me_agent/README.md

 ## How It Works

-1. **Question Analysis**: The bot first determines if it can answer the question using the FAQ data
+1. **Question Analysis**: The bot determines if it can answer using FAQ data or customer reviews
+2. **Data Retrieval**:
-2. **FAQ Retrieval**: If yes, it provides an answer based on the FAQ content
+   - For FAQ questions: Provides answer based on FAQ content
+   - For review questions: Uses vector store to find relevant reviews and analyzes sentiment
-3. **Human Assistance**: If no, it sends an email to the support team and informs the customer
+3. **Human Assistance**: If no data source can answer, it sends an email to the support team

 ## File Structure